AgileRL/AgileRL/docs/tutorials/skills/index.rst

 Code
 ----

 The following code should run without any issues.
-The comments are designed to help you understand how to use PettingZoo with AgileRL.
+The comments are designed to help you understand how to use Gymnasium with AgileRL.
 If you have any questions, please feel free to ask in the `Discord server <https://discord.com/invite/eB8HyTA2ux>`_.

 Imports
 ^^^^^^^